xefiry/Launcher/README.md

 - GUI: Improve selection colours and controls
 - GUI: Add colour in matching result : when Typing "Test", colour in red the "Test" in every rule that matches
 - Rule: Allow the search by Description, not only by Match
-- GUI: Set transparent background and "adjust" size of list that is displayed (no empty list shown)
 - Rule: Manage environment variables in rule Exe/Args
 - GUI: Ctrl + Z / Ctrl + Shift + Z to undo/redo
 - Rule: Add regexp management in rules